The Staus of Buddhist Women in Buddha's Time

 Sona's sister-nuns, who had formerly been her severe critics, and who had thought that because of her age she would not be able to change, now apologized to her sincerely and endeavored to follow her good example.Sources: A I, 24; Thig 102-106; AP.
 11, No.26

-The Half-Sister Of the Awakened One
+The Half-Sister Of

 When she was born, Nanda was lovingly welcomed by her parents — the father of the Buddha and his second wife.
 Her name means joy, contentment, pleasure, and was given when parents were especially joyful about the arrival of a baby.